imskm/kore-doc/api/python.md

 # A Kore Python application

-Since the 4.0.0 release you can use Kore as an asynchronous first Python web development platform.
+Since Kore 4.x you can use Kore as an asynchronous first Python web development platform.

 Completely configurable via code and easy to setup and write.